-For the fourth year in a row, Floating Hospital for Children’s Division of Pediatric Hematology/Oncology Child Life Services Program was the beneficiary of the annual 98.5 The Sports Hub and Shawn Thornton’s Cuts for a Cause event.
+For the fourth year in a row, Tufts Children's Hospital’s Division of Pediatric Hematology/Oncology Child Life Services Program was the beneficiary of the annual 98.5 The Sports Hub and Shawn Thornton’s Cuts for a Cause event.

 On March 26, 2014 more than 1,000 people packed the Boston Park Plaza Hotel to watch Thornton and 20 of his Bruins teammates have their heads shaved.
-The lucky shavers ranged from auction winners to a few of Floating Hospital’s pediatric cancer patients.
+The lucky shavers ranged from auction winners to a few of Tufts Children's Hospital’s pediatric cancer patients.

 This year’s Cuts for a Cause raised more than $119,000 for the Child Life Program; a record-breaking success that was the result of a new twist to the event when hospital staff, including former Chief Operating Officer Craig T. Williams, offered up their hair for the cause.
 Williams was joined by two colleagues and three patient dads.
 Together these six guys raised more than $40,000 for Cuts for a Cause.

 Tony Rossi, Matt Barry and Joshua McGrath are all fathers with children being cared for in the Neely Pediatric Bone Marrow Transplant Unit.
-When given the opportunity to raise funds for the Child Life Program at Floating Hospital for Children - even if it meant shaving their heads - they jumped at the chance.
+When given the opportunity to raise funds for the Child Life Program at Tufts Children's Hospital - even if it meant shaving their heads - they jumped at the chance.